argoproj/argo-events/docs/eventbus.md

 The common practice is to create an EventBus named `default` in the namespace.
-If you want to use a different name, or you want to have multiple EventBus in one namespace, you need to specifiy `eventBusName` in the spec of EventSource and Sensor correspondingly, so that they can find the right one.
+If you want to use a different name, or you want to have multiple EventBus in one namespace, you need to specify `eventBusName` in the spec of EventSource and Sensor correspondingly, so that they can find the right one.
 See EventSource [spec](https://github.com/argoproj/argo-events/tree/stable/api/event-source.md#eventsourcespec) and Sensor